BACP Senior Accreditation

 Do you feel superior as you have been awarded it?

-No. As I say to all my supervisees, I am a no better counsellor than them or those of you reading this.
-Yes, my experience and learnings are different and I may have more client hours behind me.
-I may also use a different model but this in itself does not make me a better counsellor.
-What helps improve my work as a counsellor is using reflective practice as part of my development.
-Do I feel I have developed from writing my senior accreditation.
+No. As I say to all my supervisees, I’m no better a counsellor than them—or than those of you reading this.
+Yes, my experience and learning are different and I may have more client hours behind me.
+I may also use a different model, but this in itself doesn’t make me a better counsellor.
+What helps improve my work is using reflective practice as part of my development.
+Do I feel I have developed from writing my senior accreditation?
 Yes.
-My counselling life is a continuous journey.

 As a counsellor, I continually have successes, challenges, and make mistakes.
 Accreditation is one way to present how this learning has helped me develop and my further understand who I am in the room and how I use the counselling process to help my clients.
 I need to admit to my mistakes and learn from them.
 My counselling model is continually growing and developing.
 I am definitely a different counsellor than I was when I first graduated and I have grown and developed from when I wrote my original accreditation five years ago.
 Writing my senior accreditation has helped with this.